 - To rename the group, double-click the group name at the top of the Groups inspector.

 - Open the Mixer, then Option-click the group slot of the other drum track channel strips to assign them to the group.

 Record and Edit

 Record the drum tracks.
-When you're done recording, you can edit your drum tracks.
-Because you selected the Editing option in the Group inspector, all your edits occur across all the drum tracks.
-If you recorded multiple takes, use Quick Swipe Comping to create a composite take.
+When you've finished recording, you can edit your drum tracks.
+Because you selected the Editing option in the Group inspector, all of your edits will occur across all of the drum tracks.
+If you've recorded multiple takes, use Quick Swipe Comping to create a composite take.

 Flatten and merge the take folders

 When you're satisfied with your comping and editing, flatten and merge the take folders.
-This ensures that all tracks in the group have the same start position and the same length.
+This ensures that all of the tracks in the group have the same start position and are of the same length.

 - On one of the tracks in the group, choose the comp you want to keep from the Take Folder pop-up menu.